Russia, Germany express concern over Ukraine, Moscow says

 “The importance of taking urgent measures to restore law and order and to immediately cease violence was stressed,” it said in a statement after Sergei Lavrov and Frank-Walter Steinmeier spoke by telephone.

-“Agreeing on the need for close monitoring of ongoing events in Ukraine, the German minister argued in favour of intensive interaction between Russia and the EU on Ukraine,” the ministry said.
+“Agreeing on the need for close monitoring of ongoing events in Ukraine, the German minister argued in favor of intensive interaction between Russia and the EU on Ukraine,” the ministry said.